WentingXu3o3/TB-HSU/README.md

 * Python 3.10
 * PyTorch 2.1.2

-We recommend using Docker Container and conda environment for all environmental setups.
+We recommend using Docker Container and Conda environment for all environmental setups and code reproduction.

-    conda environment in TB-HSU.yml
+Get our docker and conda configuration folder at /.devcontainer before building the container.

+If you are new to docker, please follow the docker container setup instructions at [link](https://github.com/WentingXu3o3/DockerContainer_NvidiaGPU_Installed).

+### 2. To train TB-HSU model
-### 3. For results reproduction
+### 3. To evaluate TB-HSU model
     Run main.py
 ## License
 ## Acknowledgments